angularsen/UnitsNet/README.md

 ========

 * Structs for most standard units of measurement, such as Length, Mass, Force and Pressure.
 See full list [here](http://TODO "TODO").
-* Has most standard units in the metric and imperial systems.
+* Enumeration and conversion between most standard units in the metric and imperial systems.
 See full list [here](http://TODO "TODO").

 Convert Between Units of Measurement
 ------------------------------------